MrWillCom/awesome/README.md

 *   [CLCK0622/Shanghai-High-School-Knowledge](https://github.com/CLCK0622/Shanghai-High-School-Knowledge) - Knowledge in Shanghai standard senior high school.

 *   [phuocng/csslayout](https://github.com/phuocng/csslayout) - A collection of popular layouts and patterns made with CSS.
 Now it has 100+ patterns and continues growing!

+*   [twbs/bootstrap](https://github.com/twbs/bootstrap) - The most popular HTML, CSS, and JavaScript framework for developing responsive, mobile first projects on the web.

 ## Svelte